MobileTeleSystems/image-optimize-react/README.md

-# Microservice for responsive resize, compression and optimization of images on the fly for web pages.
+# React component for using optimized images in the browser.

+Works in conjunction with the [Image Optimizer](https://github.com/MobileTeleSystems/image-optimize).

 Optimizing images helps reduce image weight and increases website loading speed, which is very important for both users and search engines.
 For these purposes, we have created a microservice that perfectly copes with this task.